dayseanm04/network/CCNA/Configure-WLANs-Using-Cisco-Wireless-LAN-Controller/task-configs/Task3-Configure-WLANs-with-WPA2-PSK.md

 Check the Enable checkbox

-## 4️⃣ Map Internal WLAN to Internal Interface
+## 4️⃣ Map Internal WLAN to the Internal Interface

 Click on the **Internal WLAN** ID number, then set:
 - **Interface/Interface Group:** `Internal`